I have finally realized that if you want to become a mature person, you need to kill the part of yourself known as ‘EGO’.

 It’s a delicate moment for every expat.

 7. I felt jealous when other Parisian Expat entrepreneurs would say how well they were doing.

 I started learning the difference between competition and comparisons.
-I ended up understanding that a comparison is repulsive and, since both jealousy and envy are all about comparisons, I was about to get myself in a game that wasn’t going to take me anywhere.
+I ended up understanding that a comparison is repulsive and, since both jealousy and envy are all about comparisons, I was about to get myself caught in a cycle that wasn’t going to take me anywhere.

-I wanted to be as successful as them in business and many other life aspects until I realized that I was comparing myself to them.
+I wanted to be as successful as those expats in business and many other life aspects and realized I was comparing myself to them.

 I have learned that comparisons can be odious.

 8. I used to blame others when things didn’t go my way.